 Spring Summit: A six week trip that takes place in the Canyon lands of Southern Utah and in the Teton Mountain Range of Wyoming.
-Skills taught are mountaineering, mountain biking, backpacking, canyoneering and desert survival, etc. (enrollment in limited).
-For more information contact Scott Wood at firstname.lastname@example.org or call (208) 496-4706.
+Skills taught are mountaineering, mountain biking, backpacking, canyoneering and desert survival, etc. (enrollment is limited).
+For more information contact Scott Wood at email@example.com or call (208) 496-4706.

 Please refer to the University Catalog for a description of courses and requirements for a degree in Recreation Management.